aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 4. Name the VM (e.g. OpenWRT).
 Set the type as "Linux" and Version as "Other Linux (64-bit)"
 5. Accept the defaults, and then choose "Use an existing virtual hard disk file" selecting the VDI you created in the previous steps
 6. Launch!

+### Flash it!

+1. Flash the Debian netinst amd64 iso to a USB drive using Etcher (https://www.balena.io/etcher/) 2.